NethServer/nethsecurity-docs/hotspot.rst

 .. note::
    This manual only cover the client part.
-   If you're interested on the hotspot manager section please refer to https://nethesis.github.io/icaro/ if you want to create your own instance of icaro or contact info@nethesis.it if you want to use SaaS provided by Nethesis and located at https://my.nethspot.com.
+   If you're interested on the hotspot manager section please refer to `Icaro project <https://nethesis.github.io/icaro>`_ if you want to create your own instance of Icaro or contact info@nethesis.it if you want to use SaaS provided by Nethesis and located at `my.nethspot.com <https://my.nethspot.com>`_.

 Status
 ------

 This section shows all users connected to the system, distinguishing those who have authenticated from those who have simply received an IP address, it provides further information such as MAC address, traffic carried out and so on.
-More detailed informations are available in the Hotspot manager.
+More detailed informations are available in the hotspot manager.

 Settings
 --------